BCSCorda/yo-cordapp/README.md

 Five windows will open in the terminal.
 One for each node's node shell, plus webservers for Party A and Party B.

+# Running the nodes locally in docker containers

+1. `./gradlew deployNodes` - building may take upto a minute (it's much quicker if you already have the Corda binaries).
+2. `docker swarm init` - Initialize a swarm
+3. `sudo docker network create -d overlay --subnet=10.0.9.0/22 --attachable overlay-network` - Create a subnet of your own
+4. Specify static ip address of your choice for the containers/nodes in docker-compose.yml
+5. Specify the given nodes' ip addresses in nodes.properties file.
+6. Mention the nodes folder location in .env file
+7. `cd bootstrapnodes`
+8. `./deployNodes.sh` - Run deployNodes script.
+This runs a series of commands to generate the nodes with the specified ip address.
+9. `cd ..` - Exit bootstrapnodes folder.
+10. `docker-compose build` - Need to run only once and afterwards only if there is a change in the Dockerfile, run this command.
+11. `docker-compose up`

+NOTE: Docker swarm is currently used to assign static ip address to run the containers in the local machine.
+If not, containers will not be able to communicate with each other in the local machine.

+# Docker commands that may be of use

+1. `docker stop $(docker ps -q)` - Stop the containers
+2. `docker rm $(docker ps -a -q)` - Remove the containers
+3. `docker exec -t -i PartyA /bin/bash` - To access docker container bash

 ## Interacting with the CorDapp via HTTP

 The Yo!
 CorDapp defines a couple of HTTP API end-points.